kinode-dao/kinode-book/src/apis/kinode_wit.md

 In conjunction with the Component Model itself, WIT allows for the creation of WebAssembly modules that can be used as components in a larger system.
 This standard has been under development for many years, and while still under construction, it's the perfect tool for building an operating-system-like environment for Wasm apps.

-Kinode OS uses WIT to present a standard interface for Kinode processes.
+Kinode uses WIT to present a standard interface for Kinode processes.
 This interface is a set of types and functions that are available to all processes.
-It also contains functions (well, just a single function: `init()`) that processes must implement in order to compile and run in Kinode OS.
+It also contains functions (well, just a single function: `init()`) that processes must implement in order to compile and run on Kinode.
 If one can generate WIT bindings in a language that compiles to Wasm, that language can be used to write Kinode processes.
 So far, we've written Kinode processes in Rust, Javascript, Go, and Python.